RedHatGov/redhatgov.github.io/content/workshops/openshift_101_dcmetromap/lab8-cicd.md

 {{% panel "CLI Steps" %}}

-Use the `oc get routes` command to get the HOST/PORT (URLs) needed to access the frontend and frontend-prod services:
+Use the `oc get routes` command to get the HOST/PORT (URLs) needed to access the frontend and frontend-prod services.
+Your HOST/PORT values will differ from the example below.

 ```bash
 $ oc get routes